-Charlotte now holds a full-time research position in the Department of Anthropology, running ISIS and overseeing Sleep Lab projects; supervising student projects and lab staff; and pursuing her own lines of research which complement the Sleep Lab's core themes of investigation.
+Charlotte currently holds a full-time research position in the Department of Anthropology, managing DISC; supervising student projects and lab staff; and pursuing her own research which complements the Centre's core themes of investigation.

 Chapter in book

 - Russell, CK., Volpe, LE. & Ball, HL.
 (2016).
 Sudden Infant Death Syndrome.
 In Evolutionary Thinking in Medicine: From Research to Policy and Practice.
 Alvergne, A. Jenkinson, C. & Faurie, C. Springer.